smwong4/neuronestdrafts/matlab_intro_md_file.md

-# MATLAB Resource for Psychology and Neuroscience Graduate Students
+# MATLAB Resource

-## What is Matlab?
+## What is MATLAB?

-MATLAB (Matrix Laboratory) is both a programming language and an interactive environment developed by MathWorks.
-It is designed for high-performance numerical computation, visualization, and programming.
-MATLAB is particularly powerful for matrix manipulations, making it ideal for a wide range of applications in engineering, physics, finance, biology, and neuroscience.
-It enables users to perform tasks quickly and efficiently by combining interactive tools and MATLAB commands, streamlining workflows, and...

-### Key Features:

-- **Programming Language:** MATLAB is centered around matrices, which allows for efficient computation and data manipulation.
-- **Interactive Environment:** Users can leverage a graphical interface to point and click on icons to run commands, although MATLAB primarily operates through a command line interface.
-This command-line approach, while initially appearing tedious, provides greater speed, flexibility, and efficiency in running programs and analyzing data.
+MATLAB is both a programming language and an interactive environment well utilized by researchers for versatile reasons like running programs and analyzing data.
+While MATLAB has a graphical interface with point and click on icons to run commands ("MATLAB Desktop"), MATLAB primarily operates through a command line interface.
-- **Advantages for Researchers:** Fluency in MATLAB programming saves time, minimizes errors, and enhances versatility as a scientist.
-It facilitates data analysis, statistical testing, signal processing, computational modeling, machine learning, and automation.

-## How can you use Matlab in your research?

 ### Applications in Research:

-- **Data Analysis:** MATLAB excels in handling large datasets, enabling complex data analysis and visualization.
-- **Statistical Analysis:** Researchers can conduct statistical tests, data fitting, and hypothesis testing.
+- Advanced statistical testing and data fitting
-- **Signal Processing:** Essential for analyzing and visualizing EEG, fMRI, and other brain imaging data.
-- **Modeling:** Development of computational models to simulate neural processes and other scientific phenomena.
-- **Machine Learning:** Implementation of machine learning algorithms for predictive modeling, classification, and clustering.
-- **Automation:** Automate repetitive tasks, streamline workflows, and ensure consistency in data processing and analysis.
+- Automate routine data processing tasks
+- Designing and executing complex experimental tasks, including real-time data collection and behavioral tracking
+- Develop computational models and apply machine learning algorithms
+- Processing and analyzing neuroimaging data

+This resource will focus on the basics of MATLAB to develop the skills necessary for using MATLAB in neuroimaging data analysis.

 ## Navigating Workspace Overview

 ### Workspace Basics:

-When you first open MATLAB, you will notice that it has four distinct sections: three windows and a ribbon of buttons at the top, similar to the layout of Microsoft Word.
+When you first open MATLAB, you will notice that it has four distinct sections: three windows and a ribbon of buttons at the top.
 The window on the left is the **Current Folder** (Navigation window), the central window is the **Command Window**, and the upper-right window is the **Workspace**.

 - **Current Folder:** Shows a list of all the folders located within the folder you are currently in.
 - **Command Window:** The main area where you can type commands directly and see their output.
 - **Workspace:** Displays variables created during the session, providing an overview of the data you are working with.
 - **Command History:** (not always visible by default) Logs commands entered in the Command Window.

+### Navigating Directories:

 MATLAB organizes folders and files using a directory tree, starting with the root directory (/).
-The directory tree resembles an upside-down tree where root is the base and all other folders extend from it like branches.

-### Navigating Directories:

 - **Absolute Path:** Specifies the entire path from the root directory.
 E.g., `ls /Users/andrewjahn`
 - **Relative Path:** Specifies the path relative to the current directory.
 E.g., `cd Desktop`

-### Key Commands:

-- **`pwd` (Print Working Directory):** Displays the current directory.
-- **`cd` (Change Directory):** Changes the current directory.
-- **`ls` (List):** Lists the contents of the current directory.

 ### Special Directories: